-- Divider blocks are decorative blocks used during installation so the moulding can be cut straight instead of scarfed or cut at a 45-degree angle.
+- Divider blocks are decorative blocks used during installation so the moulding can be cut straight instead of scarfed or cut at a 45 degree angle.

-- Intermediate blocks are also decorative blocks used during installation on straight runs of moulding so the moulding can be cut straight instead of making a scarf joint.
+- Intermediate blocks are also decorative blocks used during installation on straight runs of moulding, so the moulding can be cut straight instead of making a scarf joint.

-There are a few general things to keep in mind when choosing your type of moulding.
+There are a few general things to keep in mind when choosing your type of moulding:

 - Crown moulding and baseboards are sold in 8-foot and 12-foot lengths.
 An average room with a 16-foot wall will typically use two pieces of moulding.
-Save any extra cuts to finish off any rough edges.
+Save extra cuts to finish off any rough edges.

-Need help identifying a tool or material?
-Find products fast with image search in The Home Depot app.
+Need help identifying moulding or crown moulding types?
+Find products fast with image search in The Home Depot Mobile App.
 Snap a picture of an item you like and we'll show you similar products.